Room 1433, floor 4 (1 up)

 KTH's automatic Profile page for me gives some further details of course-involvement.

 Research.
 Most of my work has been in high-voltage insulation-diagnostics and measurements.
-I co-supervise several PhD students working in diverse topics within this area and extending to more materials-oriented studies.
+I supervise or co-supervise several PhD students working in diverse topics within this area and extending to more materials-oriented studies.
 Some idea of the subjects can be seen from the Publications.
 More recently I have focused on projects within power system protection, considering the apparatus, measurements, principles and electrical studies: i.e. looking from a primary system and 'applications' viewpoint.
 From 2017 I have a fault-location PhD project and (co-supervised) a distribution protection project, and hope soon to get further projects in the diverse extremes of transmission line and microgrid protecion.

 Other.
 Current administrative tasks include work as deputy-director of the funding organisation SweGRIDS.

 My undergraduate degree was MEng (Electrical and Electronic Engineering)

 Imperial College, London; the final year was an

 exchange here at KTH, reading courses mainly in power-system and high-voltage

 and doing a final year project.

 This was followed by postgraduate studies in power systems at Imperial College,

 I took the licentiate and PhD degrees here at KTH, investigating